onejun992/onejun992.github.io/practice.md

 ## Synthesis

-Taken together, platform-based performative practice (V-Tuber and anime song performance) and embodied offline practice (cosplay) constitute a multi-modal framework of practice-based research.
-By moving between virtual embodiment, affective performance, and physical embodiment, this approach foregrounds the body, performance, and creative labor as central analytical sites in the study of contemporary Japanese subculture and ACG culture.
+Taken together, platform-based performative practice (V-Tuber) and embodied offline practice (cosplay) constitute a multi-modal framework of practice-based research.
+By moving between virtual embodiment and physical embodiment, this approach foregrounds performance, affect, and creative labor as central analytical sites in the study of contemporary Japanese subculture and ACG culture.